flemingsyaifullah/testapp/README.md

 Thank you

 Note :
-- this app using technology stack at this app : .NET C#, Entity Framework, MVC
+- this app using technology stack at this app : .NET C#, Entity Framework, MVC, Visual Studio 2019/2022

 - how to run this app :
 - open the solution using visual studio 2019/2022 and run